kleinerman/dobie/docs/front_end_specs.rst

 Controllers
 -----------

-This screen is used to add, edit or delete the controllers in the system:
+This screen is used to add, edit, reprogram or delete the controllers in the system:

 .. image:: images_front_end_specs/controller.png